 Adding solar power to your home can have many financial and environmental benefits.
-Not only can solar panels reduce or eliminate your electric bill, but the investment can also pay off in terms of increased property value.
+Not only can solar panels reduce or eliminate your electric bill, but the investment can also increase property value.

 How much do solar panels cost?

-How much money can you save by going solar?
+How much money can I save by going solar?

-According to data released by the U.S. Energy Information Administration, the average monthly electric bill varied in 2019 from a low of $75.63 in Utah to $168.21 in Hawaii.
+According to the most recent data released by the U.S. Energy Information Administration, the average monthly electric bill varied in 2020 from a low of $80.24 in Utah to $162.66 in Hawaii.

 When tracking bills by region, average monthly electric bills worked out to: